jsetting32/JSMazeSolver/README.md

 A Three Dimensional Maze solver.

 Instructions:
-- Create a .txt file that has equal length and width dimensions with x number of levels with '.' as open paths and '#' as walls.
+- Create a .txt file that with x number of levels with '.' as open paths and '#' as walls. (for an example, view Maze3D.txt or Maze2D.txt)
 - The initial starting position should be labeled 'B' as Bot.
 The end point should be labeled 'E'.
 - When initializing a Maze Object, use the initWithMaze:update:seconds:bots:algorithm method